thvl3/GoNull/README.md

 ### 3. Running the Client (`cmd/client/main.go`)

-The client application is responsible for fetching or receiving text, extracting the hidden null-width command, decoding it, and (eventually) executing it.
+The client application is responsible for fetching web content from a URL, attempting to extract a hidden null-width command from that content, decoding it, and then executing it on the local system.

 **Steps:**